Zellic/move-prover-examples/README.md

 # Step 7: Invariants, part two <span id="step-7"></span>

 One of the trickest parts of using the prover is dealing with loops.
-An early step of the proving processes involves performing a topological sort on the control flow graph.
+In the prover internals, an early step of the proving processes involves performing a topological sort on the control flow graph.
 However, this is impossible if the graph has cycles, so loops are handled in a special way.

 Specifically, Move tries to prove loops by using induction.
 After you provide loop invariants, the prover checks that